 - Support letters: Students are required to submit a letter of support from a faculty member who will advise them on their research.
 Your support letter must address your opinion about the student’s proposal and capability to complete the research.

-- Faculty Advisor named on cover page: Faculty Advisors named on the student’s cover page will be asked to attest to purchases and relevant research expenses by signing all expense reports and reviewing the student’s final abstract.
+- Faculty Advisor named on cover sheet: Faculty Advisors named on the student’s cover page will be asked to attest to purchases and relevant research expenses by signing all expense reports and reviewing the student’s final abstract.

 VII.
 Application Requirements, Reimbursement for Expenditures, and Final Reports